BitMEX/api-connectors/auto-generated/ruby/docs/UserAffiliatesApi.md

 api_instance = SwaggerClient::UserAffiliatesApi.new

 opts = {
-  depth: 1.2 # Float | the depth of affiliates to return.
-Eg depth = 2 would return direct affiliates and their affiliates }
+  depth: 1.2, # Float | the depth of affiliates to return.
+Eg depth = 2 would return direct affiliates and their affiliates
+  target_account_id: 1.2, # Float | AccountId of Sub-Affiliate Account
+  select_user_id: 1.2 # Float | User id of result array to keep
+}

 begin